nirajandata/Django-Backend-mentorship/docs/installation.rst

    To help setting up your environment variables, you have a few options:

-    - create an *.env* file in the root of your project and define all the variables you need in it.
+    - create an *.env* file at the root of your project and define all the variables you need in it.
 Then you just need to have *DJANGO_READ_DOT_ENV_FILE=True* in your machine and all the variables will be read.
     - Use a local environment manager like `direnv <https://direnv.net/>`_

 7.Apply migrations: